4.9.2 Responsibilities of the Local Authority to Former Looked After Children and Young People in Custody

 3.6 Young people serving long sentences

 Where young people are serving long sentences, this may involve the formerly responsible authority negotiating with the YOS and Probation Provider about the young person's release plan in adulthood.
 These services will need to be advised about whether in future the young person will be eligible for leaving care services.
-The YJB has additional responsibility for planning for young people on long sentences and the local authority should inform them of their involvement and intentions.
-The relevant contact is:
+The Youth Custody Service (YCS) Placement Team has additional responsibility for planning for young people on long sentences and the local authority should inform them of their involvement and intentions.

 If young people reach the age of 18 whilst in custody, they may be moved to an adult prison.
 Responsibility for their supervision will then transfer from the YOS to the Probation Provider.